-Located in Cambridge Batch which is on the fringe of Flax Bourton and Long Ashton villages, situated some five miles to the south west of the city, proving an extremely convenient position for the commuter.
-The village of Flax Bourton offers an active village community with a village hall, public house, church and well-tended cricket pitch and is extremely popular with families.
+The village of Flax Bourton is situated some five miles to the south west of the city of Bristol, proving an extremely convenient position for the commuter.
+Flax Bourton offers an active village community with a village hall, public house, church and well-tended cricket pitch and is extremely popular with families.
 Schooling is provided at the Flax Bourton Church of England Primary School which has recently received an outstanding rating from Ofsted, whilst the village is firmly in the catchment for the well-renowned Backwell Secondary School.
 There are a number of independent schools available locally including the Downs Preparatory School in nearby Wraxall and Fairfield School in Backwell.
 Within Bristol itself there are a number of highly regarded independent schools including Clifton College, Bristol Grammar and QEH.
 A number of recreational facilities are close at hand for those that enjoy walking, cycling or riding with miles of bridleways, public footpaths and acres of open countryside on the doorstep.
 There are several excellent Golf Courses nearby along with a David Lloyd Health & Leisure Centre situated within 4 miles in Long Ashton.
 Nailsea provides an excellent spot for your Waitrose or Tesco shop whilst Backwell and Long Ashton provide the more day-to-day conveniences.
 Access to the city centre along the A370 (Long Ashton bypass) proves to be an excellent link road.
 Cambridge Heights is within close proximity to children’s play park at nearby Farleigh Green and Festival Way cycle path providing a safe cycle way to Nailsea and central Bristol, whilst Nailsea/Backwell railway station is around 2.5 miles away.
 This station provides access to Bristol Temple Meads and onto London Paddington.
 Access to the motorway network at Junction 19 of the M5 motorway is within six miles whilst Bristol International Airport is situated approximately seven miles away.